-Falsework is technical work equipment which is intended for commercial use only.
-The equipment may be used only by properly trained personnel under the authority of qualified supervisors.
+Technical work equipment is intended for commercial use only.
+The equipment shall be used only by properly trained personnel under the authority of qualified supervisors, appointed by the contractor.
+The supervisors shall ensure that any work it is carried out safely.